Naraian, Srikala (sn2306)

 Publications:

-Naraian, S. & Guarino, M. (forthcoming).
+Naraian, S. & Guarino, M. (2026).
 Worlding practices for non-speaking students.
 In D. Connor and J. Valle (Eds.)
 Rethinking Disability: A Disability Studies Approach to Inclusive Practices.
 Routledge.

 Related Articles